 The effectiveness of MET

 Studies have proven MET to be an effective form of pre-treatment therapy.
 However MET is more effective at treating certain forms of substance misuse over others.
 MET is particularly affective at preparing cannabis or alcohol addiction for further therapy.
-Here MET clearly increased patients’ motivation to reduce their drug consumption and to receive other forms of treatment.
-However MET has been less successful at treating patients suffering from heroin, cocaine and nicotine addiction.
+Here MET clearly increased clients’ motivation to reduce their drug consumption and to receive other forms of treatment.
+However MET has been less successful at treating clients suffering from heroin, cocaine and nicotine addiction.

 About Cassiobury Court